w3csky/weather/README.md

-# node-weather
+# weather
-a weather application wroten by node.js
+a weather application which is wroten by vue.js and node.js